pilot2254/vilove-hlasky/hlasky.md

 - Ma tu niekto osciloskop

 - Maty je ten typ cloveka ktory ti kupi a posle pracku a povie ti "postav si ju"

+- The younger the soul, the tighter the hole